superlinear-ai/my-package/README.md

 # My Package

-A Python package that demos Poetry Cookiecutter.
+An example of a Python package that was generated with [Poetry Cookiecutter](https://github.com/radix-ai/poetry-cookiecutter).

 ## Using